Amaterassu17/DragCapture/README.md

 # Drag and Capture Multiplatform Tool

-# sXXXXXX Gennuso Angelo, sXXXXXX Greco Roberto, sXXXXXX Nikiforos Lorenzo
+# s310082 Gennuso Angelo, s Greco Roberto, s317616 Nikiforos Lorenzo

 This tool is part of the 2023-2024 project for the italian System and Device Programming course held by professor Malnati in 2022-2023.
 Following, the requirements for the application are presented.